 In this paper we have taken a first look at dynamic cache instantiation.
-For this purpose, we have derived new analysis results for what we term "request count window" (RCW) caches, including explicit, exact expressions for cache performance metrics for Cache on kth request RCW caches for general k, and new $\mathcal{O}(1)$ computational cost approximations for cache performance metrics for Zipf popularity distributions with $\alpha = 1$ and $\alpha = 0.5$.
-These results are of interest in their own right, especially as the performance of RCW caches are shown to closely match the performance of the corresponding Cache on k^{th} request LRU caches.
-We then applied our analysis results to develop optimization models for dynamic cache instantiation parameters, specifically the cache size and the duration of the cache instantiation interval, for different cache insertion policies, as well as for a cost lower bound that holds for any caching policy.
-Our results show that dynamic cache instantiation using a selective cache insertion policy such as Cache on 2nd request may yield substantial benefits compared to a permanently allocated cache, and is a promising approach for content delivery applications.
+For this purpose, we have derived new analysis results for what we term "request count window" (RCW) caches, including explicit, exact expressions for cache performance metrics for Cache on k^{th} request RCW caches for general k, and new $\mathcal{O}(1)$ computational cost approximations for cache performance metrics for Zipf popularity distributions with $\alpha=1$ and $\alpha=0.5$.
+These results are of interest in their own right, especially as the performance of RCW caches are shown to closely match the performance of the corresponding Cache on kth request LRU caches.
+We then applied our analysis results to develop optimization models for dynamic cache instantiation and derived a cost lower bound that holds for any caching policy.
+Our results show that dynamic cache instantiation using a selective cache insertion policy such as Cache on 2^{nd} request may yield substantial benefits compared to a permanently allocated cache, and is a promising approach for content delivery applications.
 Finally, we note that the use of the independent reference model (used here) provides conservative estimates of the potential improvements using dynamic instantiation, since in practice short-term temporal locality, non-stationary object popularities, and high rates of addition of new content typically would make yesterday's cache contents less useful.